Warped geometries of Segre-Veronese manifolds: The logarithmic map

 \section{The logarithmic map}

-We now compute the logarithmic map of the $\alpha$-warped (pre-)Segre--Veronese manifold, significantly extending prior results of one of the authors (L.~S.) on the Segre manifold ($\vect{k}=(1,\ldots,1)$) with the Euclidean metric ($\alpha=1$) as part of his PhD thesis~\cite{Swijsen2022}.
+We now compute the logarithmic map of the $\alpha$-warped (pre-)Segre--Veronese manifold, significantly extending prior results of one of the authors, \new{Lars Swijsen}, on the Segre manifold ($\vect{k}=(1,\ldots,1)$) with the Euclidean metric ($\alpha=1$) as part of his PhD thesis~\cite{Swijsen2022}.

-In the next subsection, we first determine a practical characterization of \emph{when} two points on the pre-Segre--Veronese manifold can be connected with a geodesic.
-Then, in \cref{sec_sub_preSVlog}, we compute this connecting minimizing geodesic if it exists.
-Finally, we compute minimizing geodesics on the Segre--Veronese manifold between two rank-$1$ tensors in \cref{sec_sub_SVlog} by appropriately lifting them to the pre-Segre--Veronese manifold.
+In the next subsection, we first determine a practical characterization of \emph{when} two points in the pre-Segre--Veronese manifold can be connected with a geodesic.
+Then, in \cref{sec_sub_preSVlog}, we compute this minimizing geodesic if it exists.
+Finally, we compute minimizing geodesics in the Segre--Veronese manifold between two rank-$1$ tensors in \cref{sec_sub_SVlog} by appropriately lifting them to the pre-Segre--Veronese manifold.
 Additionally, an efficient matchmaking algorithm is presented to compute this lift, essentially solving a particular combinatorial problem in linear time.